 Clients who are diagnosed with Borderline Personality Disorder can also have symptoms associated with depression and anxiety.
 The core of this disorder involves a person’s inability to properly regulate the self and properly interact with others.
 This inability rooted in the experiences that a diagnosed person had in childhood.
 The dysfunctional behaviors come from irrational beliefs about the world and the self kept longer than necessary, and a CBT therapist can assist you in getting rid of the old techniques by substituting them with new ones.

 Those suffering from Schizophrenia and other psychoses tend to have very complex thought structures involved in their delusions, which makes the thought-based nature of CBT very applicable.
 A trained CBT therapist will explore the underlying, irrational, beliefs that contribute to a client’s unique interpretation of the world, and will encourage him or her to develop cognitions which are more firmly grounded in reality.

 How Does Online Cognitive Behavioral Work?

 Because CBT takes a very structured approach and involves quite a bit of homework in between sessions, it is an ideal candidate for an online therapy approach.
 Online CBT often operates similarly to a self-help course, with the therapist acting as a guide.
 Conversations with your therapist may take place over the phone or through video conference, and therapists may ask you to submit electronic assignments, such as journals or thought records, in lieu of handing them in, personally.

-You may be asked to correspond with your therapist through emails, web portals, or text.
+When asked to correspond with your therapist through emails, web portals, or text.
 Unlike with the audio conversations which take place in an office setting, submitting information in written form means that you will be able to take comfort in knowing that your CBT therapist is carefully reviewing the information, and that you will be able to review the correspondence at your leisure.
-Online CBT therapy also provides a convenient way to stay on track with the assignments that may be needed to be completed before each session.
+Online cognitive behavioral therapy is a convenient way to track the assignments before each session.